13 Things You May Not Know About Nightmare on Elm Street 3: Dream Warriors

 8. Dick Cavett picked Zsa Zsa Gabor because she deserved to die

 Well, maybe not “deserved to die.”
 However, for the dream sequence in which a Dick Cavett interview is interrupted by Freddy Krueger Cavett was actually allowed to pick the person he’d be interviewing.
-He picked Zsa Zsa Gabor because he thought she was the dumbest person he’d ever met in his life.
-He’d never have her on his show, and if there was one person he’d want to see killed by Freddy it would be her.
-Daaaaaamn, who knew Cavett was so dark (and secretly awesome)?
+He picked Zsa Zsa Gabor because he thought she was the dumbest person he’d ever met in his life, and he’d never have her on his show in real life.
+So, if there was one person he’d want to see killed by Freddy it would be her.
+Who knew Cavett was so dark (and secretly awesome)?

 9. The sex dream sequence was originally supposed to feature Freddy with breasts